What is a priority?

 Anyone can submit a priority!
 FRDC's Advisory structures consider priorities identified through a range of sources, such as strategic workshops, resource management & working groups, recommendations of completed R&D, as well as from a variety of stakeholder groups and individuals.

-If you would like to highlight and submit a priorities, this can be done through a discussion with a friendly FRDC representative.
-Please touch base with your relevant jurisdiction based FRDC Extension Officer or contact a relevant part associated with an FRDC Industry Partnerships Agreements or a Coordination program to submit your priority.
+If you would like to highlight and submit a priority, this can be done through a discussion with a friendly FRDC representative.
+Please touch base with your relevant jurisdiction based FRDC Extension Officer or contact a relevant person associated with an FRDC Industry Partnerships Agreement or a Coordination program to submit your priority.

 If your priority progresses to a Call for Investment opportunity, you will be required to provide further details to FRDC.